 I’m at my maximum with how many languages I can keep up for now and so I won’t be able to learn any new languages this year.
 Next year hopefully my French will be in “maintenance mode” and I can start improving another language I already know at basic level (Lithuanian, Dutch or Arabic).

-In order to maintain the 9 languages I already speak to intermediate or advanced level and keep up with learning Gaelic, Chinese and Irish, it may mean in future some languages I will only learn shortly before a trip to the country and use the 90 day Add1Challenge to learn it, but then in the future just revive it as and when needed so that I do not have to keep studying it every week.
+In order to maintain the 9 languages I already speak to intermediate or advanced level and keep up with learning Gaelic, Chinese and Irish, it may mean in future some languages I will only learn shortly before a trip to the country , but then in the future just revive it as and when needed so that I do not have to keep studying it every week.
 Unfortunately I don’t have as much time as I would like to keep up more languages on a regular and permanent basis.

-I have a study schedule between lessons for my intermediate and basic languages and I tend to study each language for 30 mins at a time.
-I tend to do one in the morning before work and one or two more 30 min slots in the evenings.
+I have a study schedule between lessons for my intermediate and basic languages and I tend to study each language for 30 mins at a time, usually in three study slots throughout the day.